CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 [OPTIONAL PROVISIONS]

-[(6)	take or fail to take any Lien securing First Lien Obligations or any other collateral security therefor, or take or fail to take any action necessary or appropriate to ensure that any Lien is enforceable, perfected, or entitled to priority as against any other Lien or to ensure that any Proceeds of any property subject to a Lien are applied to the payment of any Obligation secured thereby, or
+3.1.3.6.sec=take or fail to take any Lien securing First Lien Obligations or any other collateral security therefor, or take or fail to take any action necessary or appropriate to ensure that any Lien is enforceable, perfected, or entitled to priority as against any other Lien or to ensure that any Proceeds of any property subject to a Lien are applied to the payment of any Obligation secured thereby, or

-(7)	otherwise release, discharge, or permit the lapse of any Lien securing a First Lien Obligation.]
+3.1.3.7.sec=otherwise release, discharge, or permit the lapse of any Lien securing a First Lien Obligation.

 [END OF OPTIONAL PROVISIONS]